-Cisco identifier Summary CSCvw61547 On very rare occasions, calls through a Meeting Server TURN component may fail to connect or may lack a media channel.
+Cisco identifier Summary CSCvy02403 Backup rollback fails on Meeting Server 3.2.
+There is an issue when XMPP recorder settings were previously used prevented the backup restore.
+CSCvw61547 On very rare occasions, calls through a Meeting Server TURN component may fail to connect or may lack a media channel.
 An error similar to "TURN 437 allocation mismatch in state RefreshTurnAllocationPending" will be seen in the Call Bridge syslog.
 CSCvt74033 When content is being shared and an event happens to trigger a Webex Room Panorama to drop from sending two video streams to one, the video frame rate being received by a remote endpoint from the Room Panorama can drop noticeably.
 CSCvt52420 The mediaProcessingLoad parameter returned in the system/load API on Meeting Server does not correctly account for calls using VP8 codec.
 When using VP8, there may be a higher actual media load on the Meeting Server than the API reports.
 CSCvn65112 For locally hosted branding, if the audio prompt files are omitted then the default built-in prompts are used instead.
 To suppress all audio prompts use a zero-byte file, rather than no file at all.
 CSCvm56734 In a dual homed conference, the video does not restart after the attendee unmutes the video.
 CSCvj49594 ActiveControl does not work after a hold/resume when a call traverses Cisco Unified Communications Manager and Cisco Expressway.
 CSCvh23039 The Uploader component does not work on tenanted recordings held on the NFS.

-Cisco identifier Summary CSCvh23036 DTLS1.2, which is the default DTLS setting for Meeting Server 2.4, is not supported by Cisco endpoints running CE 9.1.x.
+CSCvh23036 DTLS1.2, which is the default DTLS setting for Meeting Server 2.4, is not supported by Cisco endpoints running CE 9.1.x.
 ActiveControl will only be established between Meeting Server 2.4 and the endpoints, if DTLS is changed to 1.1 using the MMP command tls-min-dtls-version 1.0.
 CSCvg62497 If the NFS is set or becomes Read Only, then the Uploader component will continuously upload the same video recording to Vbrick.
 This is a result of the Uploader being unable to mark the file as upload complete.
 To avoid this, ensure that the NFS has read/write access.
 CSCve64225 Cisco UCS Manager for Cisco Meeting Server 2000 should be updated to 3.1(3a) to fix OpenSSL CVE issues.
 CSCve37087 but related to CSCvd91302 One of the media blades of the Cisco Meeting Server 2000 occasionally fails to boot correctly.
 Workaround: Reboot the Fabric Interconnect modules.

-3.5.1 Known limitations
+3.6.1 Known limitations

 From version 3.1, Cisco Meeting Server supports TURN short-term credentials.
-This mode of operation can only be used if the TURN server also supports short-term credentials, such as the Meeting Server TURN server in version 3.1 onwards.
+This mode of operation can only be used if the TURN server also supports short-term credentials, such as the

+Meeting Server TURN server in version 3.1 onwards.
 Using Cisco Meeting Server with Expressway does not support short-term credentials.